Hong Jun: Views on race

 After receiving insults from White Europeans at a church, Hong Jun said that Jesus was a Jew.
 He argued that like himself, Jesus had black hair and black eyes.
 Therefore, he accused them of insulting a fellow man of Jesus.

 Legacy

-The character Jin Jun (Jin Wenqing) in Niehai Hua is based on Hong Jun.
+The character Jin Jun (Jin Wenqing) in A Flower in a Sinful Sea (Niehai Hua) is based on Hong Jun.